A person actively trying to love Jesus and obey His commands and help others do the same.

 - Learning and teaching introductory Bible studies of what a healthy church is and what it does.

-A person who uses regular and practical teaching, modeling and discipling resulting in their disciples 1) growing in Christlikeness through genuine life transformation (“following Jesus”) and 2) being equipped, encouraged and held mutually accountable to make disciples of others who can repeat the discipling/training process (“fishing for men”).
-Training places emphasis on developing an environment and structure to multiply discipleship at every generation.
+A person who uses regular and practical teaching and modeling which results in their disciples 1) growing in Christlikeness and 2) being equipped and empowered to make disciples who then repeat the process.
+Training develops an environment and structure to multiply discipleship at every generation.

 A person who guides another towards a movement of spiritual families actively trying to love Jesus and obey His commands and help others do the same.